IraAngeles-IBM/watson-ai-voice-enabled-chatbot/docs/Solution-Starter-Kit-Communication-2020/webhook/README.md

 ![create](./images/create-action.png)

 4. Name your action.
-For the Runtime dropdown, select **Node.js 10**.
+For the Runtime dropdown, select **Node.js 16** or latest.

 ![environment](./images/create-action-env.png)